-Rhodium is fabulous as a plating for jewelry because it is a glittering, dazzling, white and mirror-like substance.
+Rhodium is fabulous as a plating for jewellery because it is a glittering, dazzling, white and mirror-like substance.
 It's like chrome, but much whiter, and the most reflective of all metals.

 Rhodium plating makes stones stand out more because it's so bright that it glints like the stones.
-Nothing sets off jewelry like rhodium plating does.
-So most sterling silver jewelry today is rhodium plated.
-Rhodium plating can dramatically increase the long term durability of your jewelry piece, but because it is plating, it will wear off over time, but that depends on the amount of wear and tear the jewelry item takes.
+Nothing sets off jewellery like rhodium plating does.
+So most sterling silver jewellery today is rhodium plated.
+Rhodium plating can dramatically increase the long term durability of your jewellery piece, but because it is plating, it will wear off over time, but that depends on the amount of wear and tear the jewellery item takes.

-Silver Plating is an extra 100% Silver layer that is applied on top of any solid metal base in order to give it long term shininess and an extra protection against scratches and daily usage.
-Silver plating can have many different thicknesses depending on the needs and the type of jewelry.
+Pure silver plating is an extra 100% Silver layer that is applied on top of any solid metal base in order to give it long term shininess and an extra protection against scratches and daily usage.
+Pure silver plating can have many different thicknesses depending on the needs and the type of jewellery.

 What is Gold Plating?

-Gold plating is a method of depositing a thin layer of gold onto the surface of the silver base by chemical or electrochemical plating.
-Gold plating provides a long lasting shininess to your jewelry but also has the advantage of being hard wearing.
+Gold plating is a method of depositing a thin layer of gold (1 or 2 microns) onto the surface of the silver base by chemical or electrochemical plating.
+Gold plating provides a long lasting shininess to your jewellery but also has the advantage of being hard wearing.

 What is Rose Gold Plating?